 Also known as The Diary of Anne Frank, originally written and published in Dutch language, titled Het Achterhuis.
 Dagboekbrieven 14 Juni 1942 – 1 Augustus 1944 (The Annex: Diary Notes 14 June 1942 – 1 August 1944) by Contact Publishing in Amsterdam in 1947

 There are books that break your heart, there are books that uplift your spirits, there are books that take you on a path – but the common factor is the structure of the books.
 The structure is always well-defined, with its regular ups and downs.
 Here, we have a diary that has been published – so it imitates real life and not a structured book.
 It can be a jarring experience, but it leaves its impression.

 Yet, that isn’t all the diary is about.
 The diary, to me, spoke of the term we know as collateral damage.
-When leaders depend on military, and when the nationality quotient is so high, we have collateral damage.
+When leaders depend on the military, and when the nationality quotient is so high, we have collateral damage.
 As long as it is not us, we are okay, for the betterment of the nation.
 History is filled with countless examples of crimes of nationality.
-Often, the worst sufferers are the own people – the collateral damage.
+Often, the worst sufferers are their own people – collateral damage.
 This is a story of collateral damage.
-How a child is locked up in hiding, with not even access to fresh air, forget anything else.
+How a child is locked up in hiding, with not even access to fresh air, forgets anything else.

 Der Mann hat einen grossen Geist

 Ironically, the above words are used by Anne for the people around her.
 But these stayed with me.
 When translated, they mean:

 “The spirit of the man is great.

 How puny are his deeds.”